If this is your first visit, be sure to

 Were the baggies labeled Kenner?
 I have an SP Flash in a Kenner baggie.
 Oddly enough, and off topic with Superman, at my town's Christmas parade in 1985 or so, someone was throwing Salcious Crumb figures from the ROTJ Jabba's Palace playset into the crowd.
 They were in Kenner baggies.
 I'm only about an hour south of Kenner's HQ in Cincinnati.
 Some mabye someone worked there?

-This website is for sale! bigerboat.com is your first and best source for all of the information you’re looking for.
-From general topics to more of what you would expect to find here, bigerboat.com has it all.
-We hope you find what you are searching for!
+This website is for sale! bigerboat.com is your first and best source for information about bigerboat.
+Here you will also find topics relating to issues of general interest.
+We hope you find what you are looking for!

 could be how these were sold